scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

    imgn = util.spnoise(img, 0.33)

-We use a colour dictionary, as described in :cite:`wohlberg-2016-convolutional`.
+We use a color dictionary, as described in :cite:`wohlberg-2016-convolutional`.
 The impulse denoising problem is solved by appending some additional filters to the learned dictionary ``D0``, which is one of those distributed with SPORCO.
-The first of these additional components is a set of three impulse filters, one per colour channel, that will represent the impulse noise, and the second is an identical set of impulse filters that will represent the low frequency image components when used together with a gradient penalty on the coefficient maps, as discussed below.
+The first of these additional components is a set of three impulse filters, one per color channel, that will represent the impulse noise, and the second is an identical set of impulse filters that will represent the low frequency image components when used together with a gradient penalty on the coefficient maps, as discussed below.

 .. code-block:: python